supposedly/booksy/README.md

   to it from the back end); it also means that, if you are the first to visit the site in more than half an hour, the application will only load after an appreciable (5-to-10-ish-second) delay.
   Apologies for both of these inconveniences.
   If you're ever browsing and see an "Auth required" message, or see some info not pop up when it should, this would also be the reason.

-- Second: for reasons of security and because of an unfortunately necessitated clumsiness in connecting the back end with the "single-page-application" front end, refreshing one of the protected pages in the HOME tab of the webapp will boot you out to the login screen, irrespective to whether you're already logged in.
-  If this happens and you in fact are logged in (you can tell by the presence of a LOG OUT button in the top right), you can just click on the HOME tab to regain access to the webapp, though reentering login credentials will have no harmful side effects.
-  Otherwise just log in with the credentials presented at the top of this document and you'll be good to go.
+- The app does not function on Windows XP unless a modern browser were to somehow work its way on there, and it also (due to the multi-library stateless nature of its webappliness) does not offer up a decent solution to generating *weekly* reports.
+Instead, if the user wants reports to be generated at a specific interval of time, they must manually go and click the 'generate report' button at precisely that point in time.
+I suppose I'll take my five-point hit for not following the spec here :)

+## Extras
+- Try it on your phone!
+It's not optimized for mobile at all, and the help tooltips are liable to run off the small screen, but it does work quite nicely considering my only conscious attempt at responsiveness was shrinking some CSS things depending on screen size.
+- See `spec/d+ds.md` for a slightly-outdated-but-still-decently-accurate rundown of how the app interacts with the end-user.
+(It was my initial planning document where I got my thoughts down, but I deviated a little from it in actually applying things)

 Thank you :)